 If your family is experiencing a significant life change, such as moving, your stress levels are likely quite high.
-During all the upheaval, your cat may suddenly develop diarrhea, adding an additional source of worry.
+During all the upheaval, your cat may suddenly develop diarrhea, which is worrisome.
 While it’s true that stress can give cats diarrhea, this troublesome condition can also be a sign of many other health problems.

 In this article, we’ll talk about when you should suspect that stress is responsible for your cat’s diarrhea, including other signs of anxiety that might help you make the case.
 We’ll also discuss other possible causes of diarrhea and what to do if your cat is experiencing loose poop.